andyl/rfx/README.md

 ## Code Organization

-Rfx provides an extensible catalog of refactoring operations.
-Each operation is coded in a separate module.
-A given refactoring operation may be applied to different scopes:
+Each operation is coded in a standalone module that implements the `Rfx.Ops` behavior.
+A refactoring operation may be applied to different scopes:

 - Scope1: a chunk of code
 - Scope2: a single file